 The police have now set up a new unit to tackle violence against women.

 But victims fear it is a token gesture, with next to no prosecutions taking place.
 (An appeal court has just reduced the sentence of a man convicted of serial sexual harassment in 2009 from 45 years to five years, according to a local media report.)

 Hania Moheeb and Janet Abdel Aleem are among a group of women trying to bring a joint legal case about their assaults.

-Asked how long she might wait for justice in Egypt, Ms Moheeb has a quick response: "Decades."'Harass the Harassers'
+Asked how long she might wait for justice in Egypt, Ms Moheeb has a quick response: "Decades."

 Some here are meting out their own form of vigilante justice.

 A group called Harass the Harassers patrols the streets during busy holiday periods, on the look-out for attackers.
 When they find one, they brand him with spray paint.